theforeman/theforeman.org/_posts/2018-12-31-foreman-community-newsletter---december-2018.md

 * [FOSDEM 2019, 2-3rd Feb](https://community.theforeman.org/t/fosdem-2019/11964)

-Our usual yearly meetup, we'll be there with a stand, and plenty of folk to talk about Foreman's latest & greatest.
+Our usual yearly meetup, we'll be there with a stand and plenty of folk to talk about Foreman's latest & greatest.
 Stop by and say hi!

 * [CfgMgmtCamp 2019, 4-6th](https://community.theforeman.org/t/config-management-camp/11966)

 Registration is open for CfgMgmtCamp, get your tickets before they run out!
-Foreman will be there, with booth, talks, demos, swag, and probably dinner out on Tuesday night.
+Foreman will be there with booth, talks, demos, swag, and probably dinner out on Tuesday night.

 Join our [Hackday](https://community.theforeman.org/t/foreman-cfgmgmt-hackday/12064) on the 6th!